 If what we want is true biodiversity: multi-aged forests with a vital, varied, spacious, and productive understory, clear of weeds and interspersed with occasional meadows and chaparral to support wildlife, then the best way to do that is to manage succession by limited and regular disturbance, careful and knowledgeable monitoring, and fuel reduction before it blows up.
-So, who knows what to do here... the "environmental experts," activists, and government currently making a forest structured such as no one has ever seen here before?
+So, who knows what to do here... the "environmental experts," activists, and government currently making a forest structured such as no one has ever seen before?
 Me?
 What if nobody knows what is best among all these varied sites?
-How then do we develop the reliable knowledge base with which to rebuild this system without these catastrophes?
-The answers must come from the kind of long-term experiments and shared information (such as you are reading here) in post-disturbance system management to which grant funding is not directed.
+How then do we develop the reliable knowledge base with which to build such a system without these catastrophes?
+The answers must come from the kind of long-term experiments and shared information (such as you are reading here) to which grant funding is not directed.
 The answer is landowners willing to take risks, spend the money, and do that hard work, free to try something different.

-March 2016 - This sand hill reverted to brush and then went decadent in only six years.

-Periodic disturbance has been used to help stabilize all five successional habitat types we have here at the Wildergarten.
-Each of these systems requires periodic disturbance in order to stay in its particular configuration; else each fails without it, each in its own characteristic way, whether by senescence, succession, or catastrophe.
-Each is discussed in the chapters dealing specifically with those habitat types in more detail: sand hill (forbs), grassland, broadleaf forest and understory, and conifer forest.
-What follows here will be an overview of how these systems stitch together in a successional system and how perhaps to slow it down.
+Please.
+It doesn't come free.

 HIGH SPEED CHASE

 This primary succession process takes only 30 years.

 Sand Hill Post-Disturbance Forbs

 Native Grassland

-P. Solar of

 Scrub Invasion

 Dense Chaparral

 Tree Invasion

 Stem Exclusion

 So now that we have covered successional processes between broadleaf and conifer forestry with the goal of mixed successional stages just short of a savannah configuration, we will move on to an example of succession from annuals in sand hills and grasslands, to brush invasion, and then to trees, with an experiment to slow that successional process and retain it in a more stable form.

+October 2013

+Now let's consider some example applications of periodic disturbance to stabilize systems involving all five successional habitat stages we have here at the Wildergarten: sand hill (forbs), grassland, scrub/chaparral, broadleaf forest, and conifer forest.
+Each of these systems requires periodic disturbance in order to stay in its particular configuration; else each fails without it its own characteristic way, whether by senescence, succession, or catastrophe.
+When we started this project, we began with the easiest type of problem to see, namely, excessive fuel loads.
+Most people know intuitively that this (above) is too much fuel for anything to survive a fire (this is my neighborhood; I didn't have to go far to find it).
+Most people know what must be done; else they know what will happen.
+Feed-forward isn't a hard idea; it's the propaganda that's the problem.

-As you have learned in the grasslands section, developing a cover of annual forbs is a LOT of work.
+As you have learned in Part II on grasslands, developing a cover of annual forbs is a LOT of work.
 I had been using disturbance (burning piles of tree tops) to get the grassland "weed bank" to express itself so that I could see if it was 'cleansed.'
 In effect, I had reverted primary succession to post-disturbance forbs, first by killing everything with Roundup for 2-3 years and then by burning repeatedly.
-Accordingly, labor demands permit only 30-50% of the property to have annual forbs as a major part of the mix until I have more control elsewhere, preferring to maintain perennial groundcovers and bulbs there.
+Accordingly, I can only allow 30-50% of the property to have annual forbs as a major part of the mix until I have more control elsewhere, preferring to maintain perennial groundcovers and bulbs there.
 But, what if I told you that there could be a need to cleanse the seed bank of certain types of native seed as well?
 Heresy!
-Well, if you want a grassland, maybe not...
+Well, if you want forbs, maybe not...